 In terms of battery, the Note 8 will hopefully have one that doesn't blow up.
 That would definitely be a good start anyway.
-The Note 7 offered a 3500mAh capacity so we would expect a similar capacity from the Note 8.
+The Note 7 offered a 3500mAh capacity, which is the same as the S8 Plus, so we would expect a similar capacity from the Note 8.
 A report from The Korea Herald suggests Samsung will source batteries from LG Chem, along with its own Samsung SDI battery conglomerate and China ATL.

 Samsung Galaxy Note 8: Software

 - Bixby voice assistant

 The Galaxy Note 8 will no doubt arrive on Android Nougat with Samsung's TouchWiz software over the top.
 TouchWiz was refined for the Note 7, S8 and S8 Plus offering less duplication and a more streamlined design so we would expect this to be the case for the Note 8 too.